- A quick round up on detail sanders available

 - Highly efficient at only 1-amp of power.

-- Weighs only 2 pounds and has a vacuum adapter.
+- Weighs only 2 pounds and includes a vacuum adapter.

 - Can struggle with tasks despite having many oscillations.